georgebwang/Beamer-MonashBS/README.md

-# Clean Beamer Theme for MonashBS
+# Custom Monash LaTeX Beamer Theme

 This is a self-made unofficial LaTeX Beamer theme for Monash Business School Department of Banking and Finance.